J. Craig Venter, Ph.D.

-If you need an accommodation to fully participate in this program/event, please contact Carla Lee, Graduate School of Biomedical Sciences at 817-735-2560 or Carla.Lee@unthsc.edu by May 2, 2014.
+If you need a disability accommodation to fully participate in this program/event, please contact Carla Lee Johnson, Graduate School of Biomedical Sciences at 817-735-2560 or Carla.Lee.Johnson@unthsc.edu by May 2, 2014.

 The hooding ceremony honors the relationship between the faculty mentor and the graduating student.
 The mentor places the hood of the regalia over the head of the graduate, signifying his or her success in completing the graduate program.
 The ceremony is similar to a graduation in that faculty and students are dressing in academic attire.